The Spirit of Justice

-David Kyuman Kim is Founding Director of the GTU’s Center for Values, Ethics, and Culture and Distinguished Visiting Professor.
+David Kyuman Kim was the Founding Director of the GTU’s Center for Values, Ethics, and Culture.

 Dr. Kim is a philosopher of religion and scholar of radical love and multiracial democracy.
 From 2019, he was a Senior Advisor and Fellow at the Center for Comparative Studies in Race and Ethnicity at Stanford University.
 Dr. Kim spent nearly two decades at Connecticut College as Professor of Religious Studies and American Studies.
 His honors include fellowships as the Inaugural Visiting Professor of the Humanities at Brown University and Visiting Scholar at the Annenberg School for Communications at the University of Pennsylvania.
 Dr. Kim has taught at Harvard, Brown, and Union Theological Seminary (NYC).